 Perhaps the greatest lie told to any Mac user is this: “Macs don’t get viruses.”
 If you’re landing on this page, you’ve either discovered, unfortunately, that Macs are indeed susceptible to viruses, or you were just a bit suspicious of the claim when you heard it.
-In fact, according to McAfee’s 2018 Threat Report, the total number of macOS viruses detected in the wild more than doubled since 2016.
+In fact, according to McAfee’s 2020 Threat Report, the total number of macOS viruses detected in the wild increased by 50% in Q1 2020 compared to 2019.
 Mac viruses may be less common than Windows viruses, but they’re out there, and can still wreak havoc for Mac users.

 To keep up with the growing demand for AV tools, a growing number of well-regarded AV software companies are now producing macOS versions of their tools.

 We’ve lined up the details on each service below, but if you’re looking for the short version, these are the best antivirus for Mac:

 - Intego Mac Internet Security X9: Our number one choice for Mac users.
 Intego only makes antivirus for Mac and it does it very well.
 Packed with great features and strong results from independent testing labs.